Currency: GBP

 Disciplined problem solving and 8D is a systematic approach which focuses on the causes of problems as opposed to simply addressing their symptoms!
 The methodology is structured into eight disciplines (8Ds), emphasizing a cross-functional team synergy let by a qualified facilitator and the use of tried-and-tested quality tools and techniques.

-By the end of this interactive course and workshop participants will understand the array of ‘disciplined’ problem solving tools (including ‘human factors’) and be able to facilitate and document value-adding problem-solving exercises using the Eight Disciplines (8D) in conformity with customer-specific requirements.
+By the end of this interactive course and workshop participants will understand the array of ‘disciplined’ problem solving tools (including ‘Human Factors’ and ‘Multiple-path Root Cause’) and be able to facilitate and document value-adding problem-solving exercises using the Eight Disciplines (8D) in conformity with customer-specific requirements.

 This course meets in full the training syllabus of AESQ RM13000:2023 (8D Problem Solving Method) and the requirements of ARP9136:2016 (Aerospace Series - Root Cause Analysis and Problem Solving [9S Methodology])